 “The typical response to someone in the army who says they’re sick is ‘Hey bro, go back to work.
 You got things to do’.
 But then he took a closer look [at my hands].
-And he said that actually, this looks like RA,” Ryan recalls, whose commanding officer was a rheumatologist and had seen such cases before.
+And he said that actually, this looks like RA,” James recalls, whose commanding officer was a rheumatologist and had seen such cases before.

 Having rheumatoid arthritis comes with many difficulties.
 Exercising and even sleeping can prove to be a challenge.

 The computer science graduate from a prestigious college in Singapore, who describes himself as someone who was “very high-octane”, used to spend his time reading, exercising and even staying up late to spend time with his friends.
 In the past, he would sleep three to four hours a night, but having rheumatoid arthritis meant these habits needed to change.

 “Life becomes different when you have different considerations,” he shares.

 Besides sleep, James began to focus more on his lifestyle and became more attentive to his body’s needs with regard to nutrition, sun exposure and social activities.
 He speaks of the experience as having a second person to look after and that he could no longer “live like a reckless young person”.

 “It’s almost like having a second person to look after, which is the sick person within you.
 And I think it tightens that feedback loop between you and your body,” he adds.